Positives

 Uneven Terrain:

-It’s pretty good for a med/stiff board that doesn’t turn too fast, and if you ride messy Saturday resort snow, it’s gonna be ok.
-We like the Jones Mountain Twin a little better and, especially so when it comes to those hard micro-bumps in groomers, you can find when it’s on the harder side.
+It’s pretty good for a medium/stiff board that doesn’t turn too fast, and if you ride messy Saturday resort snow, it’s going to be okay.
+We like the Jones Mountain Twin a little better, especially when it comes to those hard micro-bumps in groomers you can find when it’s on the harder side.

 Powder: